Torrey Smith: Early life

 As a college prospect, Rivals.com ranked him 30th nationally among dual-threat quarterbacks, Scouts, Inc. ranked him 33rd nationally among wide receivers, and SuperPrep placed him on its Virginia 33.
 ESPN assessed him as a "do-it-all prospect" and projected him as a wide receiver because of his size and speed.
 Smith was recruited by Maryland, Penn State, and Virginia Tech.
 He was shown interest by Virginia, but did not receive a scholarship offer.
 The Virginia staff, which questioned whether he had recovered his speed after a basketball injury during his junior year, asked Smith to run a 4.5-second 40-yard dash at a Nike combine at Clemson University, which he did.
 The Virginia staff then asked him to repeat the feat at the University of Virginia campus, but Maryland offered a scholarship, which Smith accepted.
 He later said, "I kind of hold a grudge against U.Va. a little bit.
 I'm not afraid to say it.
 I kind of want to show them that they questioned my speed and whether I was going to get it back.
 I want to show them that I'm all healed up."
 Virginia head coach Al Groh said of the Fredericksburg native before the 2009 game against Maryland, "Clearly if we forsaw [sic] him being the type of player that he is now, he would be returning kicks for Virginia.
 So we are not above admitting that there is a player that certainly has turned out to be superior to what many people thought, including ourselves.
 He's—regardless of what the circumstances were in the past—he is a superior college football player."

 College career

 2007 season

-Smith sat out the 2007 season at Maryland on redshirt status, and was voted the scout team player of the year as a freshman.
+Smith sat out the 2007 season at the University of Maryland, College Park, on redshirt status, and was voted the scout team player of the year as a freshman.
 He was named the scout team player of the week before the Florida State game.
 In summer camp, Smith adjusted from playing quarterback to wide receiver, a position he had limited experience with in high school.
 Teammate Darrius Heyward-Bey said, "He's like a sponge.
 He's taking it all in, asking a lot of questions—and that's good for a receiver."
 In December, he practiced with the first team after Isaiah Williams suffered an injury.